 Is BHT linked to cancer in humans?

-Are there safer alternatives to BHT in packaging?
+Are natural alternatives to BHT better for babies?

 Not sure about an ingredient?